JGoutin/compilertools/readme.md

 Compilertools detects and chooses the best optimized ".so"/".pyd" to run based on CPU information.

-If the best file not exist, search for the second best file, etc...
+If the best file not exists, search for the second best file, etc...
 If nothing found, use the highly-compatible one.

 Requirement:

-* Import ``compilertools`` one time before import optimized modules (This add a new import hook to Python).
+* Import ``compilertools`` one time before import-optimized modules (This adds a new import hook to Python).

 Current-architecture optimized compilation
 ------------------------------------------